WJOI

-WJOI (1340 AM) is a commercial radio station in Milwaukee, Wisconsin.
-It is known on-air as "Joy 1340/98.7".
+WJOI (1340 AM) is a commercial radio station in Milwaukee, Wisconsin, United States.
 WJOI is owned by Saga Communications, and operates as part of its Milwaukee Radio Group, with radio studios and offices on Milwaukee's West Side.
 The transmitter is on West Martin Drive in Milwaukee.
 Programming is also heard on 99-watt FM translator W254CU at 98.7 MHz.

 WJOI has a Christian talk and teaching radio format most of the day.
 On weekdays it largely broadcasts national religious leaders including Chuck Swindoll, David Jeremiah, Joyce Meyer, Jim Daly and Alistair Begg.
 Some hours of the night and weekends, WJOI carries "Today's Christian Music" from the Salem Radio Network.
 Sunday hours also include brokered ethnic programming, largely German Polish, including Polka music.
 The station also airs Slovene and Croatian programming.

 History

 The station signed on the air as WEMP on October 14, 1935.
 WEMP was Milwaukee's third radio station (after WISN and WTMJ).
 At first, it broadcast on 1310 kHz.
 It was a 100-watt daytimer, required to go off the air at night.
 It was owned by the Milwaukee Broadcasting Company, with studios in the Empire Building.

 When the North American Regional Broadcasting Agreement (NARBA) was enacted in 1941, the station moved to 1340 AM.
 It became a Class IV station, permitted to broadcast at 250 watts, day and night.
 In June 1943, WEMP became the first radio station in Milwaukee to broadcast a 24-hour schedule.
 It carried various ethnic programs and sports broadcasts, including Marquette University basketball and the Milwaukee Brewers.
 WEMP was an affiliate of the NBC Blue Network, which later became the ABC Radio Network.

 In 1955, WEMP moved to a stronger signal on 1250 AM.
 The new owners of 1340 kHz changed the call sign to WRIT (for "We're It"), and launched a Top 40 format.
 Future television talk show host Tom Snyder got his start at the station as a news reporter in the 1950s.

 WRIT switched to all-news on September 29, 1975, with NBC's News and Information Service (NIS).
 The all-news format was unsuccessful and within a couple of years NBC ended the all-news network.
 The station dropped the WRIT call sign in 1978, picking up the call sign WBCS.
 It stood for "Wisconsin's Best Country Station", as AM 1340 began simulcasting the country music format of its co-owned FM sister station at 102.9 MHz.
 The WRIT call sign was resurrected on New Year's Day 2000, by oldies-formatted WZTR as a tribute to the former Top 40 era of the old WRIT.